A fundamental differential system of Riemannian geometry: Introduction

 \section{Introduction}

-It is a remarkable feature of differential geometry that so many problems have been studied through the theory of exterior differential systems.
-In the present article we concentrate on contact geometry, a branch which interacts deeply with Riemannian geometry.
-We start by recalling the well-known contact differential system, generated by a natural non-vanishing 1-form $\theta$, on the radius $s>0$ tangent sphere bundle $SM_s\lrr M$ of a given smooth oriented Riemannian $n+1$-dimensional manifold $M$.
-Then we turn to our main purpose, which is to present the study of a set of natural $n$-forms $\alpha_0,\alpha_1,\ldots,\alpha_n$ existing always on $SM_s$, apparently known to a few geometers but which the author rediscovered independently.
+It is a remarkable feature of differential geometry that so many questions may be addressed through the theory of exterior differential systems.
+In the present article we concentrate on a well-known contact system, which we expand to a new global invariantly defined exterior differential system of Riemannian geometry.

+Given an oriented smooth Riemannian $n+1$-dimensional manifold $M$, in Section \ref{TnedsoS} we start by recalling the metric contact structure defined by the Sasaki metric and the non-vanishing canonical 1-form $\theta$ on the total space of the constant radius $s>0$ tangent sphere bundle $S_sM\lrr M$.
+Then we turn to our main purpose, which is the study of a system of natural $n$-forms existing always on $S_sM$:

-Each of these $n$-forms on the contact $2n+1$-manifold $(SM_s,\theta)$ and their $\cinf{}$ linear combinations assume the natural role of Lagrangian forms.
+Each of these $n$-forms on the contact $2n+1$-manifold $(S_sM,\theta)$ and their $\cinf{}$ linear combinations assume the natural role of Lagrangian forms.
 So they induce variational principles of the underlying exterior differential system.
-The study of the Lagrangians $\alpha_i$,\ $0\leq i\leq n$, may be pursued through many fields.
-To be more explicit in this first presentation, suppose we have a (Cartan) coframe of $SM_1$, $e^0,e^1,\ldots,e^n,e^{n+1},\ldots,e^{2n}$, where $\theta=e^0$, the 1-forms $e^0,e^1,\ldots,e^n$ are horizontal and the remaining are vertical (this is the usual terminology of fibre bundle tangent structure and will be explained in section 1).
-Then in case $n=1$, we have a global coframing (which was already used by Darboux) of $\theta$ and the two 1-forms $\alpha_0=e^2$ and $\alpha_1=e^1$.
-The following formulas are well-known, with $k$ denoting the Gaussian curvature of $M$:
+The study of the Lagrangians $\alpha_i$,\ $0\leq i\leq n$, may be pursued through various fields.
+In order to be succinct, let us assume $s=1$ for the moment.
+One simple structural equation is then

+Suppose we have an \textit{adapted} local coframe on $S_1M$, a basis of 1-forms $e^0$, $e^1,\ldots,e^n$, $e^{n+1},\ldots,e^{2n}$, where $\theta=e^0$, the $e^0,e^1,\ldots,e^n$ are horizontal and the remaining are vertical (the definition of adapted coframe is given below, following the usual tangent manifold tensor decomposition and with the $e^i$ corresponding to $e^{i+n}$).
+Then, in case $n=1$, we have a global coframing of $\theta$ and the two 1-forms $\alpha_0=e^1$ and $\alpha_1=e^2$.
+The following formulas for a surface, where $c$ denotes the Gaussian curvature of $M$, are well-known as Cartan Structural Equations.
+They have been deduced in a purely Riemannian fashion in \cite[Chapter 7.2]{SingerThorpe}:

-In this article we give general formulas for all dimensions; some asking to be particularly studied, such as the case $n=2$,
+In this article, in Theorem \ref{derivadasdasnforms}, we deduce general formulas for $\dx\alpha_i$, $i=0,1,\ldots,n$, in all dimensions.
+These structural equations lead to new applications.
+In case $n=2$, we have ($e^{jk}=e^j\wedge e^k$)